 Here is a great idea how to make a DIY puzzle with a picture from child’s favourite book.

 Great suggestion from Nurture store: Make a hide and seek baby jigsaw .

-Here is a fun and gorgeous puzzle idea – Upcycled coffee can: Twisting puzzle via De tout et de rien: Activités pour le Préscolaire.Thank you for visiting and Happy Montessori!
-Please note: this post may contain affiliate links to products I use and recommend.
+Here is a fun and gorgeous puzzle idea – Upcycled coffee can: Twisting puzzle via De tout et de rien: Activités pour le Préscolaire.Thank you for visiting!
+Please note, this post may contain affiliate links to products I use or recommend.